Planning things to do in Logan with kids and you really want something fun?

 Spirit of the Red Sands

 Experience the world’s oldest culture at Spirit of the Red Sands.
 This family experience allows you to take a peek into Aboriginal culture and history and discover ancient customs and rituals.
-Make sure you check out their free family fun day this coming Australia Day.

 Website: Spirit of the Red Sands